kdschmidt1/Sail_Instrument/Readme.md

 Unfortunately there is a lot of confusion on these two terms and also most of the commercial products are mixing the two items and indicate VMG but actually showing VMC (and so does AvNav).

-The calculation of laylines is based on the upwind and downwind vectors in your polar file, which contain a mapping of TWS to TWA for maximum VMG.
-As a result laylines show the optimal TWA to travel upwind, but not the optimal TWA to get to the waypoint.
+The calculation of laylines is based on the upwind and downwind vectors in the polar file, which contain a mapping of TWS to TWA for maximum VMG.
+As a result the laylines show the optimal TWA to travel upwind, but not the optimal TWA to get towards the waypoint.

-From the polar data, which is a mapping of TWS and TWA to boatspeed (STW), one can calculate the optimal TWA such that VMC is maximised, the TWA that gets you fasted towards the waypoint.
-This plugin calculates this optimum VMC course from the polar data and displays it as a blue line along with the laylines.
+From the boatspeed matrix in the polar data, which is a mapping of TWS and TWA to boatspeed (STW), one can calculate the optimal TWA such that VMC is maximised, the optimal TWA that gets you fasted towards the waypoint.
+This plugin calculates this optimal TWA from the polar data and displays it as a blue line along with the laylines.